jinghuazhao/Mixed-Models/JPS/README.md

-The directory collects codes as reported in the Supplementary Materials of the paper.
+The directory contains [the paper](jps.pdf) as well as codes reported in the Supplementary Materials of the paper.